puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 The setting is deprecated and has no effect.
 Ensure all root and intermediate certificate authorities used to issue client certificates are contained in the server's `cacert` file on the server.

 - *Default*:

+### ssl_trust_store

+A file containing CA certificates in PEM format that puppet should trust when making HTTPS requests.
+This **only** applies to https requests to non-puppet infrastructure, such as retrieving file metadata and content from https file sources, puppet module tool and the 'http' report processor.
+This setting is ignored when making requests to puppet:// URLs such as catalog and report requests.

+- *Default*: